-This model is used in both our Pre-school and K-Kids programs.
+This model is used in our Pre-School, Pre-School + and K-Kids programs.

 1. Students stay with the same teachers for two years providing uninterrupted learning and strong relationships.